Penny Black: Printing

 The Penny Black was printed from 11 plates, but as Plate 1 was completely overhauled after excessive wear, it is generally considered to be two separate plates, 1a and 1b.
 Plate 11 was originally intended solely for the printing of red stamps, but a small number were printed in black.
 These are scarce.

-The stamps were printed in imperforate sheets, to be carefully cut with scissors for sale and use.
-As a result, stamps with badly cut margins or no margins are common and worth very little, while examples with four clear margins are rare and valuable and fetch very high prices, especially if in mint condition.
+The stamps were printed in imperforate sheets, to be cut with scissors for sale and use.
+As a result, stamps with badly cut margins or no margins are common and worth very little, while examples with four clear margins are rare and expensive, especially if in mint condition.

 An original printing press for the Penny Black, the "D" cylinder press invented by Jacob Perkins and patented in 1819, is on display at the British Library in London.
 The total print run was 286,700 sheets, containing a total of 68,808,000 stamps.
 Many were saved, and in used condition they remain readily available to stamp collectors.
 The only known complete sheets of the Penny Black are owned by the British Postal Museum.